open-telemetry/oteps/text/0148-sampling-probability.md

 ## Motivation

-In tracing, metrics, and logs, there are widely known techniques for sampling a stream of events that, when performed correctly, enable collecting a fraction of the complete data while maintaining substantial visibility into the whole population of events.

-These techniques are all forms of approximate counting.
-Estimates calculated by the forms of sampling outlined here are considered accurate, in the sense that they are random variables with an expected value equal to their true value.

-While sampling techniques vary, it is possible to specify high-level interoperability requirements that producers and consumers of sampled data can follow to enable a wide range of sampling designs.
+Probability sampling allows consumers of sampled telemetry data to collect a fraction of telemetry events and use them to estimate total quantities about the population of events, such as the total rate of events with a particular attribute.
+Sampling is a general-purpose facility for lowering cost at the expense of lower data quality.

+These techniques enable reducing the cost of telemetry collection, both for producers (i.e., SDKs) and for processors (i.e., Collectors), without losing the ability to (at least coarsely) monitor the whole system.

+Sampling builds on results from probability theory, most significantly the concept of expected value.
+Estimates drawn from probability samples are *random variables* that, when correct procedures are followed, accurately reflect their true value, making them unbiased.
+Unbiased samples can be used for after-the-fact analysis.
+We can answer questions such as "what fraction of events had property X?" using the fraction of events in the sample that have property X.

+This document outlines how producers and consumers of sample telemetry data can convey estimates about the total count of telemetry events, without conveying information about how the sample was computed, using a quantity known as **adjusted count**.
+In common language, a "one-in-N" sampling scheme emits events with adjusted count equal to
+N.  Adjusted count is the expected value of the number of events in the population represented by an individual sample event.

 ## Explanation